stanfordjournalism/stanford-progj-2020/docs/python/file_io.md

 Below are some examples intended to demonstrate some basic techniques in an interactive Python shell session.

 > Most examples below use the [animals.csv][] file from this repo.
-To follow along, open an ipython terminal by typing `ipyton` on the command line.
+To follow along, open an interactive Python interpreter by typing `python` or `ipython` (if you've installed it) on the command line.

 [animals.csv]: https://raw.githubusercontent.com/stanfordjournalism/stanford-progj-2020/master/data/animals.csv